DataBiosphere/wdl-conformance-tests/README.md

 >>>
 ```

-These sections should not have other WDL code spill over or have unnecessary newlines in between the section declaration.
+These sections should not have other WDL code on the same line, or have unnecessary newlines in between the section declaration and its block.
 For example, these will not work:
 ```wdl
 input {